Something went wrong loading this image.

 Previewing material before class and reviewing material after class will also help your focus in high school.
 If you know what your lesson is going to be about, consider looking over any classroom material prior to your class or even doing some of your own research online.
 This will prime your brain to learn and understand the material and might even give you some talking points for class discussions.

-Another strategy is to review material you’ve learned right after class is over.
+Another strategy is to review the material you’ve learned right after class is over.
 This tactic will help you solidify that information in your mind and allow you to process what you’ve learned.
 This doesn’t have to take long, just five minutes or so after a class, but you’ll be surprised how effective it can be.
+Sometimes we can be in such a rush to get out of class that we never stop to think about what exactly we have just absorbed.
+But this small act of patience to really internalize the material will help develop a deeper understanding of it.

 While you’re in high school, it’s easy to rely on parents or teachers to help you remember important deadlines.
 But you will focus much better if you keep track of all of that information on your own.

-Keep a calendar, whether on an electronic device or in a physical planner, to help you remember when assignments are due.
+Keep a calendar on an electronic device or in a physical planner to help you remember when assignments are due.
 This will train you for your future as a college student and/or employee and will help you take control of your own destiny while in high school.

 In a digital society, eliminating distractions seems impossible.
 However, if you want tips on how to focus in high school, this is probably the most important one to consider as a starting point.